uncojohnco/sandbox--USD/README.md

 ### 2019-07-01 - Tuesday

 Evening
+ - Was hopping to use an enviroment from work to ticker with USD.
+Unfortunatley this fell through as Maya kept crashing due to openGL issues when using the Teradici =\
  - Attempted to Install Maya 2017 again with sucess!
  - Now looking at building Maya_USD plugin...